15 Things You Can Do in Android 11 That You Couldn’t Do Before

 4. Turn on suggested apps

 Google wants to suggest apps for you in Android 11.
 This feature is based on the apps you’ve been using most often, and it’s similar to the row that already appears in the app drawer, only now it’s available on the home screen as well.
-If you want to try it out, long press on a blank part of the home screen and choose Home settings then Suggestions to turn it on.
+If you want to try it out, long-press on a blank part of the home screen and choose Home settings then Suggestions to turn it on.

 5. Add more controls to the power menu

-The menu that appears when you long press the power button gets tweaked in Android 11.
+The menu that appears when you long-press the power button gets tweaked in Android 11.
 The update adds links to smart home devices connected to the Google Home app, as well as your Google Pay cards (which also show up in Android 10).
 Tap the three dots button on the menu itself, or System, Gestures, Power menu from Android Settings to customize it.

 6. Take more control over Do Not Disturb